ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 -  **Note density should consist of mostly 1/2, occasional 1/4, or slower rhythms.**
 -  **Avoid streams made of more than 5 notes.** Short reversing sliders can be used in exchange for these when the song supports it.
 -  **Avoid visually similar 1/2 and 1/1 spacing.** Spacing variation through jumps on points of emphasis are encouraged, but only if these jumps are recognizably different from 1/1 gaps.
--  **Avoid mixing 1/2 and 1/4 rhythms in the same stack.** Different rhythms of this density without spacing indication can cause reading issues.
+-  **Avoid using 1/2 and 1/4 rhythms with visually similar spacing or in the same stack.** Different rhythms of this density without spacing indication can cause reading issues.
 -  **Slider tick hit sounds are discouraged.** If you want to use them, then make sure that their volume is balanced (i.e. notably quieter than regular hit sounds).
 A very loud slider tick, especially when only used once or twice, can be extremely jarring.
 -  **Avoid spinners less than 2 beats.** Players need time to recognize that they have to begin spinning.
 -  **Avoid fully covering slider reverse arrows with hit objects within 2 beats of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.